reginehartwig/reginehartwig.github.io/_publications/geco/index.md

       link: https://youtu.be/y-RMEnvjqbo
       style: "bi bi-youtube"

-citation: '@article{hartwig2025geco,
+citation:
+'
+@inproceedings{hartwig2025geco,
-  title={GECO: Geometrically Consistent Embedding with Lightspeed Inference}, author={Regine Hartwig and Dominik Muhle and Riccardo Marin and Daniel Cremers}, journal={IEEE International Conference on Computer Vision (ICCV)}, year={2025},
+  title={GECO: Geometrically Consistent Embedding with Lightspeed Inference}, author={Hartwig, Regine and Muhle, Dominik and Marin, Riccardo and Cremers, Daniel}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2025},
-}'
+'

 # acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, cby the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) through the AuSeSol-AI project (grant 67KI21007A), and by the TUM Georg Nemetschek Institute Artificial Intelligence for the Built World (GNI) through the AICC project.'
 ---